 restoring this great example of the early HRO.

 Paint Note: The photos of G-235 and of F-09 are particularly good at showing the heavy texture of the early, two-part wrinkle finish that National used on their receivers.
 Note that there is a secondary pattern that is larger than the primary "wrinkle" pattern.
 It's unfortunate that the modern, one-part wrinkle finish doesn't duplicate this dual wrinkle texture pattern.
-You can reference the last photo of E-50 in the Restoration Section above to see what to expect from modern VHT Black Wrinkle Finish, one-part wrinkle finish. |
+You can reference the last photo of E-50 in the Restoration Section in Part 3 to see what to expect from modern VHT Black Wrinkle Finish, one-part wrinkle finish.

 |